Rendering to DOM

 '<foo-bar>' React nodes are rendered to the DOM.

-Once rendered to the DOM, the updated HTML will look like so:
+Once rendered to the DOM, the updated HTML will be:

 <body> <div id="app1"><li class="bar" data-reactid=".0">foo</li></div> <div id="app2"><foo-bar classname="bar" children="foo" data-reactid=".1">foo</foo-bar></div> </body>